georgialoper/strongly-typed-css-stirtrek-2023/pages/vanilla-extract/6_sprinklesFn.md

 desktop

-Imporant: all the atomic classes for each condition will exist regardless of if we use them in a component's .css.ts file or not.
+Important: all the atomic classes for each condition will exist regardless of if we use them in a component's .css.ts file or not.
 -->

 ---